 Children like to know what’s going to happen next.
 Never underestimate how much your baby understands and takes in.
 Giving clear cues to your child will enable them to predict when its bedtime and will potentially avoid meltdowns at bedtime.
 One thing I always recommend is to always give the feed at the very beginning of the bedtime routine.
 It could look a little bit like this one:

 A sleep aid is an object or an action that is needed to get your baby to sleep.
 Some examples of sleep aids include rocking, feeding and dummies.

 A positive sleeping aid is something that does not require Mum or Dad’s attention, therefore does not become a problem.
 An example of a positive sleep aid is a comforter.

 Reward charts can be a fun and interactive way to encourage good sleep habits and behaviour.
-Simply choose a chart from the following website that I will provide for you.
 If your child is doing as you ask you will reward them with a sticker.
 Once they reach a certain amount of stickers they will receive a reward.
 This can be anything you choose.
 As your child understands this process you will need to make the ‘game’ harder to achieve stickers for the ultimate goal, a reward.